Dedicated comparison page

 Apply Now

-Wells Fargo Active Cash Card is a cashback card from Wells Fargo with no annual fee, $200 bonus after $500 in 3 months, and fair to good credit.
+Wells Fargo Active Cash Card is a cashback card from Wells Fargo with no annual fee, earn a $200 cash rewards bonus when you spend $500 in purchases in the first 3 months, and fair to good credit.

 Best for: People focused on cashback rewards who want to avoid an annual fee and who typically have fair to good credit.